 A range of industries, including general scientific and materials research and optoelectronics, require measurements of surface topography to either control their processes or research new material characteristics.
-Typical measurement parameters that our tools address include flatness, roughness, curvature, peak-to-valley, asperity, waviness, texture, volume, sphericity, slope, density, stress, bearing ratio and distance (mainly in the micron to nanometer range).
-The June 2017 acquisition of a privately-held company added general metrology optical surface profilers to KLA-Tencor's portfolio.
-These systems are complementary to KLA-Tencor's original stylus and optical profiler product lines.
-The profiler and in-situ process monitoring products that we offer for general purpose/lab applications are highlighted in the product table at the conclusion of this "Products" section.
+Typical measurement parameters that our tools address include flatness, roughness, curvature, peak-to-valley, asperity, waviness, texture, volume, sphericity, slope, density, stress, hardness, bearing ratio and distance (mainly in the micron to nanometer range).
+The optical and stylus profiler and in situ process monitoring products that we offer for general purpose/lab applications are highlighted in the product table at the conclusion of this "Products" section.